-- At least 12 credits of Russian language (native speakers of Russian should consult with their adviser in Russian studies to determine how this requirement will be applied)
+- at least 12 credits of Russian language (native or heritage speakers should consult with their adviser to determine how the language requirement will be adjusted),

-- At least one course from the social science division in Russian/Eurasian studies (i.e., history, politics, economics, religion)
+- one course from the Division of Social Studies in Russian or Eurasian studies (i.e., history, politics, economics, religion).

-- At least 12 additional credits (3 courses) in Russian studies of the student’s major "track" (either literature or social science).
-At least one of these courses must be 300-level or above (a major seminar with a substantial research paper).
-Since the RES program strives for balance and breadth in its curriculum, it is also recommended that at least one of these courses treat Russia, Eastern Europe, or Eurasia in a comparative context.
-Students should consult with their advisers to plan their curriculum in this regard.
+- At least 12 additional credits (three courses) are required in the student’s primary Russian Studies track (either literature or social science).
+One of these courses must be at the 300 level or above (a major seminar with a substantial research paper).
+Since the RES curriculum strives for balance and breadth, it is also recommended that one of these courses treat Russia, Eastern Europe, or Eurasia in a comparative context.

-- At least 4 credits (1 additional course) in Russian studies of the other "track" (either literature or social science).
+- Also required are at least 4 credits (one additional course) in the other Russian Studies track (either literature or social science).

 - Senior Project